smart-data-models/dataModel.Transportation/FleetVehicle/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity identifier.
-It has to be FleetVehicle'
+      description: NGSI Entity identifier.
+It has to be FleetVehicle
       enum:
         - FleetVehicle
       type: string